 A BMI calculator like the one provided by the

 Having a larger amount of abdominal fat relative to the rest of the body causes a greater risk of health complications.
-So a person may have a BMI that is in the “overweight” range (the category before obese), yet doctors consider them to have central obesity due to their waist circumference.
+So a person may have a BMI that is in the “overweight” range (the category before obesity), yet doctors consider them to have central obesity due to their waist circumference.

 You can find your waist circumference by measuring your waist just above your hipbones.
 According to the CDC, a person is at greater risk for obesity-related conditions when their waist circumference is more than 40 inches for a man and 35 inches for a nonpregnant woman.